 At first, being a photographer may seem like a reasonably risk-free endeavor.
 After all, you aren’t investing client’s fortunes in the stock market, taking tourists bungee jumping, or flying passengers in a sketchy antique aircraft.
 But there are still many risks that you must consider that merit photographer insurance.
 As a photographer, you carry around thousands of dollars in photography equipment and computers.
 Loss or theft of equipment could cause significant financial hardship and loss of business revenue to professional photographers.

 Liability is another important concern.
-The world is a competitive place, and litigation against service providers and competition is a threat to all businesses.
+The world is a competitive place, and litigation against service providers and competition is a threat to all small businesses.
 Imagine accidentally selling a photograph without a property release, tripping and breaking a priceless work of art, or a portrait client falling and getting injured during a photoshoot.
 These risks may seem unlikely, but even the slightest chance of them happening warrants careful thought and consideration by photography business owners.

 We, therefore, will cover some important photography insurance topics like camera equipment insurance, photography liability insurance, and more.